just-buildsystem/justbuild/doc/tutorial/computed.md

 $ echo 'bar' > src/baz/deps
 ```

-As this affects the target structure with commit those changes.
+As this affects the target structure, we commit those changes.

 ```shell
 $ git add . && git commit -m 'New library baz'